 From those early days, Phab benefited enormously from the active help and support of the late Lord Morris of Manchester, at the time Alf Morris MP for Manchester Wythenshawe (from 1964 to 1997) whose work led to the first disability rights legislation, 1970’s Chronically Sick and Disabled Persons Act, and who became the UK's first minister for the disabled in 1974.

 During the 1960’s “Fun and Happiness Weekends” involved both people with and without disabilities having great fun, learning and growing together, whilst at the same time Phab Clubs were starting to develop across the country, set up by local communities and volunteers.

-Today Phab continues that founding ethos of bringing together people of all abilities on equal terms to make more of life together - breaking down community barriers, reducing social isolation, and creating opportunities for disabled people to enjoy the same activities and challenges as and alongside non-disabled people:
+Today Phab continues that founding ethos of bringing together people of all abilities on equal terms to make more of life together - breaking down community barriers, reducing social isolation, and creating opportunities for disabled people to enjoy the same activities and challenges as non-disabled people, side by side:

 I have so many friends at Phab, I feel safe, I feel equal, and I can be myself and have fun.

 Phab has given me a huge part of my life back, has helped me adapt to my new situation and shown me what there is to still achieve.